oslokommune/ukeweb_designsystem/src/atoms/forms/dropdown/dropdown.md

 ### General

-This component is used as a search field in forms.
+This component is used as a select menu in forms.

 ### Data Fields